nuagenetworks/monolithe/doc/Language Plugins.md

 As the guy just said, the generated data is now available in `codegen/markdown`.

-Of course, this is a very simple example, and you can of course do way more.
-For a more extensive example, you can have a look to the source code of Monolithe.
+Again, this is a very simple example.
+You can of course do a lot more.
+For an extensive example, you can have a look at the source code of Monolithe, in the `generators/lang` package.